Fisseha-Estifanos/LLM-API/README.md

 > Is to build and end to end pipeline that can use some if not any of the large language models free APIs such as Bloom, GPT-3 or co:here, in order to use their capabilities and

     1- Extract the relationships and entities of an input job description.
-    2- Score whether or not specific input news is going to cause a problem in the real world based on a scoring value (feature).
+    2- Score whether or not specific news is going to cause a riots in the real world based on a scoring value (feature).
-    3- Create an API that receives inputs and displays outputs for the above scoring and text extraction services.
+    3- API creation to receive inputs and display outputs for the above services.
     4- Make the whole project into an installable product available for commercial use.